micahjsmith/BlsData.jl/README.md

 ### The `Bls` type
 The `Bls` type represents a connection to the BLS API.

-Look for a registration key in the file `~/.blsdatarc`, or will omit the registration key otherwise.
+Looks for a registration key in the file `~/.blsdatarc`, or omits the registration key otherwise.
 ```
 b = Bls()
 ```